 "Its procedure is simple.
 1. Put on a clean shirt.
 2. Look, feel and act prosperous.
 There's nothing like a clean shirt for boosting the morale.
 Join the Clean Shirts of America and take your place in the Big Parade Back to Better Times!"

 The ads appear in the early 1930's coinciding with the Great Depression.
-These ad speak directly to the times: "boosting the morale" of the throngs of Americans out of work, and referencing "better times."
+The ads speak directly to the times: "boosting the morale" of the throngs of Americans out of work, and referencing "better times."
 Some of the ads include the Blue Eagle symbol - NRA Member: We Do Our Part" - representing companies that comply with the National Industrial Recovery Act.